 Compared to concentrates, whey protein isolates contain more protein and fewer carbs, fat, and lactose.
 Being lower in lactose makes whey protein isolates a possible muscle-building2 solution for anyone with lactose intolerance or dairy sensitivities.

-And the greatness of Transparent Labs’ whey isolate doesn’t stop with its protein—it sports a tidy ingredient list without using artificial colorings, preservatives, and sweeteners.
+And the greatness of Transparent Labs’ whey isolate doesn’t stop with its protein—it sports a tidy ingredient list without using artificial colorings, preservatives, and sweeteners, earning a 5 out of 5 for formulation.
 And you can choose between eight tempting flavors, including Cinnamon French Toast and Oatmeal Chocolate Chip Cookie.

 Third-party lab test results for Transparent Labs Whey Isolate Protein Powder